zhubao315/learn-agentic-ai/04_daca_agent_native_dev/readme.md

-# DACA Cloud Native
+# DACA Agent-Native Cloud Local Development

-This module trains **Agentic AI Developers** to build planet-scale, multi-AI agent systems using the **Dapr Agentic Cloud Ascent (DACA)** architecture.
+This module trains **Agentic AI Developers** to build planet-scale, multi-AI agent systems using the **Dapr Agentic Cloud Ascent (DACA)** architecture and Agent-Native Cloud Technologies.
 DACA leverages Kubernetes for orchestration and Dapr for distributed capabilities, with AI agents as stateful Dapr Actors, FastAPI APIs for user interaction, and Pub/Sub for scalable agent communication.
 The core modules progress from coding to cloud native development, focusing on scalable agents while minimizing noise.

 ## Core Modules